openkfw/d4dtools/docs/tech-faq.md

 Reuse and sharing are strongly encouraged and one of the main goals of the effort.
 This is explicitly allowed by the licence of this website, which is a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Have a look on their website, if you are unsure.

+## Question: What if I would like to contribute, have important information or would like to provide an update on something?

+All contributions to the project are welcome and strongly encouraged.
+We wrote an extensive [contributing guide](contributing.md) to guide you through the process.

-## Question: I have another question.
+## I have another question.
 Where can I ask it ?

 Please write it in the comments section and we will try to solve it.